JoergHeseler/e57-metadata-extractor-for-archivematica/README.md

 ### In the command line:

 You can use the validator at the command line prompt by typing `python e57-metadata-extractor.py --file-full-name=<E57 file to characterize>`.
-You may also want to add `--validator-path=<path to the official e57_validator>`.
+You may also want to add `--validator-path=<path to the e57xmldump>`.

 ### Example